acrlewis/bosh-lite/README.md

 1. Deploy CF to bosh-lite

     ```
     bosh deployment manifests/cf-manifest.yml # This will be done for you by make_manifest_spiff
     bosh deploy
     # enter yes to confirm
+    # if you run into errors, try updating Spiff to the latest version (1.0 at time of writing).
+    # brew install spiff --- for Mac users
+    # then rerun
+    # ./scripts/make_manifest_spiff
+    # then rerun
+    # bosh deploy
     ```

 1. Run the [cf-acceptance-tests](https://github.com/cloudfoundry/cf-acceptance-tests) against your new deployment to make sure it's working correctly.